scobru/buidllib/README.md

 ### contract/utils

-- **TokenChecker:** A utility contract that allows checking if a user holds or owns a certain amount of ERC20, ERC721 or ERC1155 tokens.
+- **TokenChecker:** A utility contract that allows checking if a user holds or owns a certain amount of ERC20, ERC721, or ERC1155 tokens.

 ### contract/finance

 - **Treasury:** A utility contract that allows withdrawing ERC20 and native Ether (ETH) tokens from a contract.
 This is useful for contracts that receive tokens and need to withdraw them to a specific address.

+### contract/meta

+- **MetaContract:** A contract that enables executing functions on target contracts.
+- **MetaContractOwnable:** An extension of MetaContract that enforces that only the contract owner can execute functions.
+- **MetaContractChecker:** An extension of MetaContract that adds additional checks for ERC20, ERC721, and ERC1155 tokens before executing functions on target contracts.

 ## Installation